 I had a customer feedback that a front-end image was not displaying correctly, not the same as the one displayed inside the Elementor editor.

-Xiaodi analyzed and found that the picture displayed on the front-end is not the same as the details of the uploaded picture, and found that the customer deleted a picture, and then re-uploaded a picture with the same name, resulting in the old and new 2 pictures of theSame URLCDNs, as well as browsers, etc. retain the old image cache, and URLs that are the same will directly provide the old image cache, so the front-end displays the wrong image.
+Xiaodi analyzed and found that the picture displayed on the front-end is not the same as the details of the uploaded picture, and found that the customer deleted a picture, and then re-uploaded a picture with the same name, resulting in the old and new 2 pictures of theSame URLCDNs and browsers retain the old image cache, and URLs that are the same will directly display the old image cache, so the front-end displays the wrong image.

 Avoiding the display of old cache maps

 If we know how to operate the technology, we will change the name of the new image to be different before uploading to avoid this problem.
-But customers don't know this, so many customers can't be taught each one.
+But the customers don't understand, so many customers can't be each of them Copied.

 Some people will add code to the newly uploaded image URL to add a timestamp suffix to distinguish between old images, so you can avoid this problem, you can also bypass the WP image checking, but this URL does not look good, Di is a perfectionist, can not accept.